stringtree/hath/README.md

 For example, I like [Stringtree Checklist](https://www.npmjs.com/package/stringtree-checklist) for the common-but-tricky task of comparing collections which may not always be in the same order.

-For a more meaty example of how this might work imagine we are developing an asynchronous loader component, whose job it is is to call an array of asynchronous resolver functions in parallel and collect any successful results.
+For a more meaty example of how this might work imagine we are developing a loader component, whose job it is is to call an array of asynchronous resolver functions in parallel and collect any successful results.
-This is a common node.js implementation pattern, for example when gathering results for several different web services.
+This is a common node.js implementation pattern, for example when gathering results for several different web services,and shows the power ofd node.js.
 Here's our code:

 ```js
 var async = require('async');